wilsonism/geo109/mapping-1/mapping-1-instructions.md

 University of Kentucky
 <br>Matthew W. Wilson

-In this exercise, the class will produce a Google Map of hundreds of geotagged photos documenting celebrity sightings in Lexington.
+In this exercise, the class will produce a Google Map of geotagged photos documenting celebrity sightings in Lexington.
 Your job is to:

 1) photograph a chosen celebrity at three locations in Lexington, and
 2) add those photos, along with some descriptive text, to a class-wide collaborative map using Google MyMaps.